My visit to the Mercado Juarez (or Benito Juarez Market) started in a dangerous way.

 The danger of scaring people when trying to take their photography without permission (always ask before taking a picture).

-The danger of spending too much money not only on food or drinks but in all sorts of crafts.
+The danger of spending too much money not only on food or drinks but on all sorts of crafts.

 Sorry, I don’t want to be negative but entering this market (if you can find the entrance) requires a level of courage.
 Once you are inside, it is easy to realize why some risks add joy to life.

-Have you visited any “dangerous” markets?
+Have you visited the Mercado Juarez in Oaxaca City?
 Let me know in the comments section below.